-Records Governance Services (RGS) is located within the Council and Records Management unit, and is responsible for ensuring that the University meets its records and information management obligations through the implementation of best practice records management policies and guidelines.
+Records Governance Services (RGS) is located within the Council and Records Management unit and is responsible for ensuring that the University meets its obligations through the implementation of best practice records and information management strategies.

 We offer a number of quality services,which include: